closeio/making.close.com/_posts/2020-12-23-reactizing-a-complex-backbone-view/index.md

 the Backbone controlled parent View.

 Once integration is done, don't forget to manually test!
-If you have E2E tests even better, but you're unit tests obviously aren't going to catch any integration issues.
+If you have E2E tests even better, but your unit tests obviously aren't going to catch any integration issues.
 If everything's good you can now delete the Backbone View for good! 🎉

 # New Features